 - Mr. Goudie.
 Mr. Goudie has held a number of management positions throughout his career, certain responsibilities of which involved compensation matters. - Mr. Masson.
 Mr. Masson is a certified director of the Institute of Corporate Directors.
-He also serves on an equivalent committee of another public company and has gained valuable experience in matters pertaining to executive compensation from that role. - Mr. McInnes.
-Mr. McInnes has held a number of management positions in the mining industry throughout his career, and among other roles has served on multiple compensation committees. - Mr. Sittler.
-Mr. Sittler is a certified director of the Institute of Corporate Directors.
-He has gained relevant exposure to compensation matters for issuers in the resource sector.
-Specifically he has served on the compensation committees (or their equivalents) of Wallbridge Mining Company Limited, Miocene Metals Ltd. and Frontline Gold Corporation.
+He has also served on an equivalent committee of another public company and has gained valuable experience in matters pertaining to executive compensation from that role. - Mr. McInnes.
+Mr. McInnes has held a number of management positions in the mining industry throughout his career, and among other roles has served on multiple compensation committees.

-Both the Compensation Committee and Board have recognized that the NEOs are critical to achieving the vision and mission of the Corporation with the primary focus being the successful development of Dumont Nickel Project, and that compensation plays an important role in achieving both short-term and long-term objectives that ultimately drive success.
+Both the Compensation Committee and Board have recognized that the NEOs are critical to achieving the vision and mission of the Corporation, and that compensation plays an important role in achieving both short-term and long-term objectives that ultimately drive success.
 Starting in August 2011, the Compensation Committee, on behalf of the Corporation, engaged The Human Well (the "Compensation Consultant"), an independent consulting firm with extensive experience in the mining sector, to advise and assist the Corporation in the development of compensation policies and to complete a benchmarking study for executive compensation and directors' remuneration.
 This included working with the Compensation Committee to identify an appropriate comparator and peer group that would be used for executive compensation benchmarking purposes for 2011 and subsequent periods as the Corporation moves toward project development and operations.
 The table below sets forth the consideration paid to the Compensation Consultant during the two most recently completed financial years.

-Fees of Compensation Consultants and Advisors Year ended Dec 31, 2014 Year ended Dec 31, 2013 Executive Compensation-Related Fees \$32,750 \$37,675 All Other Fees - -
+Fees of Compensation Consultants and Advisors Year ended Dec 31, 2015 (1) Year ended Dec 31, 2014 Executive Compensation-Related Fees \$Nil \$32,750 All Other Fees - -